How Common Is Colorectal Cancer?

-We hear a lot about breast cancer on the news and on social media, reports about celebrities battling cancer, like Angela Jolie’s double mastectomy, is common.
-Much is also published about prostate and lung cancer, however, this trend is beginning to change.
-For example, according to a 2012 Center for Disease Control study colorectal cancer is the second leading cause of cancer-related death in the U.S for both men and women.
+However, the “famous cancer” trend is beginning to change.
+According to a 2012 Center for Disease Control study, colorectal cancer is the second leading cause of cancer-related death in the U.S. for both men and women.

-Colon cancer used to be most common in people over their 50s, but according to a University of Texas MD Anderson Cancer Center study published in the 2015 edition of the JAMA Surgery journal, the number of 20 and 30-year-olds who will be diagnosed with colon cancer is set to increase by 90% by 2030.
+Colon cancer used to be most common in people over their 50s.
+Currently, however, according to a University of Texas MD Anderson Cancer Center study published in the 2015 edition of the JAMA Surgery journal, the number of 20 and 30-year-olds who will be diagnosed with colon cancer is set to increase by 90% by 2030.
 The number of rectal cancer cases could increase by a whopping 124%.
-For people 35-49, the incidence rates may increase 28% to 46% respectively.
+For people 35-49, the incidence rates may increase by 28% to 46%, respectively.

-And why are more and more young people being diagnosed with it?
+So why the change?
+And why is it that there are more and more young people being diagnosed with this specific cancer?
 The main culprit is the western diet.
-Deep fried foods and processed foods containing refined cooking oils and white sugar are now the main sources of “nutrition” many people eat.
-These foods create a toxic overload within our system which is like fertilizer for cancer.
+Deep-fried and processed foods containing refined cooking oils and white sugar are now the primary sources of “nutrition” that many people consume.
+These foods create a toxic overload within our system, which is like fertilizer for cancer.

-Hippocrates, who has been called “The Father of Medicine”, once said the ‘all disease begins in the gut’.
-Because of consuming nonorganic, genetically modified and highly processed foods, many people have over 20 toxic chemicals that are being produced in the colon and causing toxic build-up.
-Toxins like phenols, indoles, amines, and ammonia.
+Hippocrates, who has been dubbed, “The Father of Medicine”, once said that ‘all disease begins in the gut’.
+Due to consuming nonorganic, genetically modified, highly processed foods, many people have over 20 toxic chemicals that are being produced in the colon and causing poisonous build-up.
+These toxins often include phenols, indoles, amines, and ammonia.

 Over the past 100 years, our planet has become much more toxic, making it even more imperative yet challenging, that we choose our foods wisely and carefully.
-Our food supply is contaminated with more than 3,000 chemicals which are added to enhance the flavor, the appearance and the shelf life.
-And millions of metric tons of pesticides are used annually on our crops.
+Our food supply is contaminated with more than 3,000 chemicals, which are added to enhance the flavor, appearance, and shelf life.
+Millions of metric tons of pesticides are used annually on the crops that we consume.

-Avoid Constipation – I like to start my day by drinking a glass of pure water followed by several servings of whatever fresh fruit is in season.
-Fruit is like a broom that sweeps clean the waste from the body with its high fiber content.
-I wash fruit in a container of pure water (5 parts water and 1 part white vinegar) to remove harmful chemicals.
-Then I do some push-ups, squats, and rebounding sessions, as well as a 20 to 30-minute walk every day, which are all conducive to staying regular and maintaining good health.
-Throughout the day I try to drink a liter to a liter and a half of pure spring water.
+Avoid Constipation –Starting the day by drinking a glass of pure water not only rehydrates the body but is useful for flushing out the toxins the body has been working to remove during the night.
+Fresh seasonal fruit is like a broom that sweeps clean the waste from the body with its high fiber content.
+Be sure to wash fruit well in a container of pure water (5 parts water and 1 part white vinegar) to remove harmful chemicals.
+Daily physical activity, such as a 20 to 30-minute walk, stretching, rebounding, and any action to get your body moving are all conducive to staying regular and maintaining good health.
+Throughout the day, drinking a liter to a liter and a half of pure spring water is essential.
 Structured water is best as it is much more bio-available.
-Following the Budwig diet will usually resolve any constipation.
+Following the Budwig diet often aids in resolving any constipation.

-Colonic Irrigation – The Budwig Center uses colonic irrigation to remove mucoid plaque.
-Some people have a hard buildup of mucoid plaque in the colon which may hinder the body from absorbing nutrients and removing metabolic toxins and waste optimally.
-Mucoid plaque builds up slowly over the years without showing any signs of serious problems and many of us have excess mucus stuck in our bowels and do not even know it.
+Colonic Irrigation –The Budwig Center uses colonic irrigation to remove mucoid plaque.
+Some people have a hard build-up of mucoid plaque in the colon, which may hinder the body from absorbing nutrients and eliminating metabolic toxins and waste optimally.
+Mucoid plaque builds up slowly over the years without showing any signs of serious problems, and many of us have excess mucus stuck in our bowels and do not even know it.

-You can avoid colon cancer and in fact any type of cancer by making wise lifestyle and food choices.
-I encourage not only my cancer patients but also their friends and family that come to Budwig Center to adopt the basic Dr. Budwig way of eating and living.
+You can avoid colon cancer and in fact, many cancers by making wise lifestyle and food choices.
+We encourage not only our cancer patients but also their friends and family that come to the Budwig Center to adopt the basic Dr. Budwig way of eating and living.
 Many believe the body gets sick easily and is quite weak by nature.
 But just the opposite is true.
-Our body is designed to be healthy and the reason we often get sick is because we are not living the right lifestyle and eating the proper foods.
+Our body is designed to be healthy, and the reason we often get sick is that we are not living the right lifestyle and eating the proper foods.

 Sources and References